Unpleasant Google Chrome Updates for Advertisers

 Social media users are undoubtedly happy about these chrome updates.
 But looking at the other side of the world, where advertisers used to take advantage of this feature, it was quite a blast.
 Now the most percentage of your audience will be considered “passive views” or “muted views” which would affect the way you do online video marketing.
 In other words, will harden the process of attracting active viewers who enjoy and interact with our video content.
 Here’s a guide on video marketing best practices to ease the process for you.

-Autoplay video has been one of the most controversial advertising mediums we have ever seen.
-When it was first introduced in 2013, many thought that users’ backlash will impede the feature’s progress.
-But here we are in 2017, and instead of disappearing, publishers and brands began optimizing their content for autoplay videos.
+Autoplay videos have been one of the most controversial advertising mediums we have ever seen.
+When it was first introduced in 2013, many thought that users’ backlash will prevent the feature’s progress.
+But here we are in 2018, and instead of disappearing, publishers and brands began optimizing their content for autoplay videos.

 The move comes as Google tries to protect their interests since they make the majority of their revenue from advertising.
 With the number of people installing ad-blocks on the rise, Google hopes that their ad-block will help people enable ads that don’t ruin their browsing experience rather than blocking ads altogether.
 This will also save Google money, as they currently pay Adblock Plus to whitelist their ads.

 What do you think of the new update?
 Will it affect how your brand advertise digitally or the changes won’t affect you?
-Share with us in the comments and tell us how do you make your ads user-friendly!
+Tell us how do you make your ads user-friendly!

 Did you know you can analyze the number of autoplays/click-to-play on Mintrics’ dashboard?
 Here’s a free trial for you!